 The main procedural rules governing commercial litigation in Singapore are the Rules of Court ("ROC").
-The ROC governs not just the procedural aspects of litigation but also some substantive aspects such as when a party must provide particulars of pleadings or specific discovery.
-The ROC is supplemented by the Supreme Court Practice Directions and the State Courts

-Practice Directions, which provide further practical guidance on the rules for counsel and litigants.
-The ROC was revamped in 2021 with the aim of modernising the litigation process, enhancing the efficiency and speed of adjudication, and also maintaining costs at reasonable levels.
-The Rules of Court 2021 ("ROC 2021") took effect from 1 April 2022 and applies to all civil proceedings, including appeals, commenced on or after 1 April 2022.
+The ROC govern not just the procedural aspects of litigation but also some substantive aspects such as when a party must provide particulars of its pleadings or produce documents requested by the counterparty.
+The ROC are supplemented by the Supreme Court Practice Directions and the State Courts Practice Directions, which provide further practical guidance on the rules for counsel and litigants.
+The ROC were revamped in 2021 with the aim of modernising the litigation process and enhancing the efficiency and speed of adjudication, while also maintaining costs at reasonable levels.
+The Rules of Court 2021 ("ROC 2021") took effect from 1 April 2022 and apply to all civil proceedings, including appeals, commenced on or after 1 April 2022.
 The saving and transitional provisions in the ROC 2021 provide, among others, for the Rules of Court (Cap.
-322, R 5, 2014 Ed.) ("ROC 2014") to continue to apply to civil proceedings, including appeals, filed before 1 April 2022.
+322, R 5, 2014 Rev. Ed.) ("ROC 2014") to continue to apply to civil proceedings, including appeals, filed before 1 April 2022.

 Proceedings in the SICC are governed by the ROC 2014, as modified by Order 110 contained therein, for cases commenced before 1 April 2022 in the SICC.
 Cases commenced on or after 1 April 2022 in the SICC are governed by the Singapore International Commercial Court Rules 2021 ("SICC Rules 2021").
-Parties may also consent in writing for the SICC Rules 2021 to apply to cases that would otherwise be governed by the ROC 2014.
+Parties may also consent in writing for the SICC Rules 2021 to apply, with the necessary modifications, to cases that would otherwise be governed by the ROC 2014.
 The application of the SICC Rules 2021 is governed by Order 1, rule 2 therein.